 Moreover, now that Toy Story Land and Star Wars: Galaxy’s Edge are both open, you might want to plan a full day for Disney’s Hollywood Studios.
 Doing Star Wars: Rise of the Resistance, Millennium Falcon Smugglers Run, Slinky Dog Dash, and both nighttime spectaculars via this itinerary is not possible…

 There are a few ways to approach an evening in Disney’s Hollywood Studios.
-First, if you want to do Star Wars: Rise of the Resistance, you need to acquire a boarding pass and join the virtual queue is gone, but it’s still the most popular–and frustrating–attraction at Walt Disney World.
-Read our FAQ & Ride Guide to Star Wars Rise of the Resistance for everything you need to know.)
+First, if you want to do Star Wars: Rise of the Resistance, you need to strategize.
+Thankfully, the virtual queue is gone, but it’s still the most popular–and frustrating–attraction at Walt Disney World.
+Read our FAQ & Ride Guide to Star Wars Rise of the Resistance for everything you need to know.

 Upon arrival, you can either do a few headliners like Slinky Dog Dash, Toy Story Mania, Rock ‘n’ Roller Coaster, or exit the park immediately.
 We’ve opted for both approaches, sometimes sticking around until ~9 am.
 Other times, we’ve left DHS after less than 5 minutes, not even venturing beyond the Crossroads of the World.